 Kenya Safari: Part Three – Under the Elephant’s Spell

 Following my recent conversation with Emily Barth and Matt Kukta about their unexpected honeymoon adventure in Kenya, I’ve been recalling a life-changing two-week safari to East Africa that I took in 2008.
-Below is the third in a series of dispatches I wrote on that trip.
+Below is the third in a series of dispatches I wrote on that Kenya trip.

 AMBOSELI NATIONAL RESERVE — On our second bay in the bush, as dawn is just beginning to light the world outside my tented room, I hear a shuffle of feet and then “Jambo!
 Your tea, sir.”
 One of the Maasai staffers at Tortillis Camp places a tray with a pitcher of tea, heated milk, sugar, a china cup and saucer, a spoon, and two biscuits on my verandah.
 I throw on my clothes, down a quick cup of tea, and hustle up to the main lodge, where our safari van awaits.
 Lewela, our safari director, greets us with a broad smile.
 “Are you ready to see some wildlife?”

 We hop into the van and set out as the rising sun starts to streak the sky.
 Bouncing on dirt tracks through the dry brown savannah, we soon spot a herd of elephants in the distance.
 As we approach, the classic Amboseli photo composes itself in my mind: a line of huge gray elephants standing in the foreground among swaying, lush green elephant grass, with snow-crowned Mt.
 Kilimanjaro rising massive and majestic in the background.

 All the elements are there, except one—the lower flanks of Kilimanjaro are visible, but the top remains tantalizingly hidden within a dense gray camouflage of clouds.